-An adoptive child who has been living with you, and for whom you have been receiving foster care payments, may be covered from the date the petition to adopt is filed.
-An adoptive child who has not been living with you may be covered from the date of placement in your home for purposes of adoption by a licensed adoption agency.
+- The child has been living with you and you have been receiving foster care payments.
+Coverage may begin on the date you file the petition to adopt. - The child has not been living with you.
+Coverage may begin on the date a licensed adoption agency places the child in your home for adoption.

-We must receive notice of the addition within 30 days of the effective date.
+We must be notified of the addition within 30 days of the effective date.
 The addition of new Dependents may change the Subscriber's membership from Individual Coverage to Family Coverage.
 If we are not notified within 30 days of the effective date, Dependents may be added only on the Anniversary Date.